There are a growing number of people in Australia wanting to create wealth by undertaking a small property development.

-The agreement needed to satisfy a number of commercial requirements and responsibilities, but it also need to manage tax implications, so that meant it was more of a tax management agreement than a commercial one.
+The agreement needed to satisfy a number of commercial requirements and responsibilities, but it also needs to manage tax implications, so that meant it was more of a tax management agreement than a commercial one.

 After the successful completion of the project, Mark and Paul were the happy owners of one property each without having to pay hundreds of thousands of dollars in unnecessary tax.

 We also created a strategy to allow more streamlined refinancing to an investment loan after construction.

 The most valuable thing that Mark and Paul did in this project was getting professional advice before they even purchased the site.